fjaschmoneit/multiphase-test-bench/docs/source/index.rst

 The **Multiphase Test-Bench (MTB)** is an open source CFD framework for multiphase problems.
-It provides a simple and intuitive :doc:'api'.
+It provides a simple and intuitive :doc:api.